greggelong/python-songs/README.md

 a repo to hold some python songs
 These originated with the prompt from a friend:

+My python songs are in the code as .py files

+My friend's python songs are in the email below.

 Hey Greg,

 So I figured you'd appreciate this.
 This SANS instructor, Mark Baggett, plays a game at the beginning of his lecture here: https://www.youtube.com/watch?v=sRsj3vBT1xk&t=1213s